None of the information provided is medical advice, and individuals should consult their providers with medical questions.

 Who is making the vaccines?

-Multiple vaccines are in development, but none have been approved for use in the United States.
-Two manufacturers — Moderna and Pfizer — filed applications with the Food and Drug Administration that permitted the companies to move forward with distribution of the vaccines to the states.
+Three manufacturers — Moderna, Pfizer and Johnson & Johnson — filed applications with the Food and Drug Administration that permitted the companies to move forward with distribution of the vaccines to the states under an Emergency Use Authorization.

 What is an Emergency Use Authorization (EUA) and who decides it?